ajcwebdev/redwood-kitql/README.md

   publish = "build"
 ```

 Initialize a GitHub repo and connect to Netlify for automatic deployment.
+I deployed each side from different branches to make it easier to manage the build commands and environment variables.